saikpr/megadata-proposal/README.md

 From __10 August to 24 August'16__, final documentation, functional testing, blog entry, video (no promises), clean up and final push.

-__Note__: 16th is the suggested pens down date.
+__Note__: 16th August is the suggested pens down date.

 ### Final Deliverable:

-In one line, an easier way for users to deploy their version of mEGAdata for upload to EGA Repository.
+In one line, an easier way for users to deploy their version of mEGAdata for uploading to EGA Repository.
 The web application will be packed in the form of a container (full VM or Docker app) making it easier to deploy and maintain.

 All the __Expectations__ in Must-Have features will be met.
 A separate API and a web application will be the result of this activity, which will allow the user to create new applications to meet their future needs.